aenieblas/AIS_TMT/README.md

 # Inputs :
 ## AIS data

-Raw Exact Earth AIS data in the format as extracted by Trygg Mat Tracking (TMT):
+Raw Exact Earth AIS data in the format as extracted by Trygg Mat Tracking (TMT).
+These data should be stored in the data/raw_AIS folder, which is currently empty, as data are confidential. :

     col 1 : MMSI
     col 2 : Timestamp